-The scriptures are alive with marriage tips.
-Any scriptures that can help us with other interpersonal relationships can ESPECIALLY be good to help us in our marriages, because the principles for loving are the principles for living with each other, as husband and wife, in the best of ways.
+The Bible is alive with marriage tips.
+Any scriptures that can help us with interpersonal relationships can ESPECIALLY be good to help us in our marriages.
+The principles for living, are the principles for loving and living with each other, as husband and wife, in the best of ways.

 • “By wisdom a house is built, and through understanding it is established; through knowledge its rooms are filled with rare treasure” (Proverbs 24:3-4) What kind of house are you building?
-Or are you contributing to the tearing down of your spouse’s spirit and the atmosphere of your home?
-You need to take personal responsibility for your contribution for the atmosphere.
+Are you building up, or are you helping to tear down of your spouse’s spirit and the atmosphere of your home?
+It’s important to look within, and take personal responsibility for your contribution to the atmosphere.
 “The wise woman builds her house but with her own hands the foolish one tears hers down” (Proverbs 14:1).

-• And that goes for husbands as well.
+• And that goes for husbands, as well.
 In 1 Peter 3 it tells husbands, “Be considerate as you live with your wives, and treat them with respect as the weaker partner and as heirs with your of the gracious gift of life, so that nothing will hinder your prayers.”
-The Lord won’t listen to your excuses in in trying to say that “she doesn’t act like the weaker vessel” or “the reason I act like this is because of the woman you gave me.”
-Nope!
-The Lord didn’t listen to it in the garden at the beginning of time, and He won’t accept excuses today for building your house in foolish and unkind ways, no matter what your wife does.
+The Lord won’t listen to your excuses in trying to say that “she doesn’t act like the weaker vessel” or “the reason I act like this is because of the woman you gave me.”
+No!
+The Lord didn’t listen to these types of excuses in the Garden of Eden, and He won’t accept excuses today for being foolish and unkind, no matter what your wife does.

-• But ladies, let’s not make it any more difficult on our husbands than we are supposed to — even if they aren’t living right.
+• But ladies, let’s not make it any more difficult on our husbands than we are supposed to — even if they aren’t living as they should.
 It says in the scriptures, “Better to live on a corner of the roof than share a house with a quarrelsome wife” (Proverbs 21:9).
 “Better to live in a desert than with a quarrelsome and ill-tempered wife.”
 (Uh-oh… I live in a desert with my husband.
 I’d better take this to heart!)
 “A quarrelsome wife is like a constant dripping on a rainy day; restraining her is like restraining the wind or grasping oil with the hand” (Proverbs 27:15-16).
-Unfortunately, this is oh-so true.
+Unfortunately, this is true.
 Lord, help us not to be quarrelsome, as wives or as husbands.

 • “Starting a quarrel is like breaching a dam; so drop the matter before a dispute breaks out” (Proverbs 17:14).
 “Without wood a fire goes out; without gossip a quarrel dies down” (Proverbs 26:20).
-The New Life Application Bible says the following this verse:
+The commentary for The New Life Application Bible says the following concerning this verse:

 “Talking about every little irritation or piece of gossip only keeps the fires of anger going.
 Refusing to discuss them cuts the fuel line and makes the fires die out.
 Does someone (like your spouse) continually irritate you?
 Decide not to complain about the person, and see if your irritation dies from lack of fuel.”